noemiavello/Master-Thesis/README.md

 # Master Thesis: "Using Shapley Values for Assessing Feature Importance in Insurance Prediction Models"

-This project involves the data set and application codes for the master thesis in International Business and Economics.
+This project involves the data set and application codes for the Master's thesis in the Master's degree program International Business and Economics in the University of Hohenheim.
 The key components include:

 * **Data Set**: The dataset used for this project.
 * **Data Manipulations**: Relevant data manipulations.